jacobvarner/100-days-of-code/r1-log.md

 ### R1D87

 I started my issue tracker project for my freeCodeCamp certification and set up the database and wrote my first version of the functional tests.
 It'll be interesting to see how much I have to tweak the tests to make them work correctly after last time.

+### R1D88

+I fixed the front end of the issue tracker and got the forms to link with the API.
+I am still working to confirm that the data is coming through as expected so that I can then store it in the database.